A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 Cooking technology

-Clean the fish, gut, wash, cut into pieces and fry.
+Clean the fish, gut it, wash it, cut it into pieces and fry.
 Chop and fry the onion.
-Finely chop the cucumbers and put them in a little water.
-Peeled potatoes crumble and put on a greased frying pan, on top - fish, mushrooms with onions, poached cucumbers.
-Then pour mayonnaise mixed with sour cream, sprinkle with grated cheese, drizzle with butter and bake in the oven.
+Finely chop the cucumbers and simmer in a small amount of water.
+Chop the peeled potatoes and place in a greased frying pan, top with fish, mushrooms and onions, and poached cucumbers.
+Then pour mayonnaise mixed with sour cream, sprinkle with grated cheese, drizzle with oil and bake in the oven.

-4.1 Calculation of gross and net weight of raw materials
+4.1 Calculation of gross and net mass of raw materials

-According to Table.
-4 Collection of recipes to obtain 125 g net fish Caspian salmon, special cuts, carcass, fillet without skin and bones, 147 g gross is required, and for 800 g gross - X g net.
-We make a proportion:
+According to table.
+4 Collection of recipes for obtaining 125 g net of Caspian salmon fish, special cuts, carcass, fillet without skin and bones, 147 g gross is required, and for 800 g gross – X g net.
+Let's make a proportion:

 147 g (gross) – 125 g (net)